 This course includes professional experience learning via placement in early childhood education settings, schools, and community sites.
-Pre-requisites to meet national and state-based regulatory requirements, as detailed in Faculty of Education Professional Experience Requirements, must be met prior to attending professional experience placement.
+Pre-requisites to meet national and state-based regulatory requirements,must be met prior to attending professional experience placement.
 All professional experience learning days must be completed, and professional behaviour and conduct must be demonstrated.

 If undertaking full-time study from year 2, studying from January to December (6 teaching terms) may be required in some years.

 Please note admission to this course includes non-academic requirements.

 Recommended Study Pattern